AdrienPlacais/EEmiLib/docs/manual/models/vaughan.rst

 .. todo::
     - Unlock :math:`k_s`, :math:`k_{se}` to have better overall fit?
       In particular: if several incidence angles are provided.
-    - Instructions to match CST Vaughan.
-    - Instructions to match SPARK3D Vaughan.
-    - CST and SPARK3D flavors from GUI.
-    - In reality, SPARK3D flavor of Vaughan models |EBEEY| too!
+    - In reality, SPARK3D implementation of Vaughan models |EBEEY| too!